 Figure 61.
 Global offshore oil and natural gas production by water depth in the NPS scenario.
-Source: IEA (2018) [45].

-In the Mediterranean, offshore exploration is expected to further increase, in particular in the Eastern Mediterranean (Piante and Ody, 2015 [20]; Kostianoy A.G., and Carpenter A., 2018 [43]), as even demonstrated by the recently discovered big offshore gas fields in Israel, Egypt and Cyprus.
-According to the map in Figure 62, exploration contracts in 2015 covered 23% of the Mediterranean surface, while an additional 21% was covered by area for potential offshore oil and gas development (open areas) and areas with on-going calls for tenders (bid block areas) (Piante and Ody, 2015 [20]).
+In the Mediterranean, offshore exploration is expected to increase further, in particular in the Eastern Mediterranean (Piante and Ody 2015; Kostianoy and Carpenter 2018), as demonstrated by the recently discovered big offshore gas fields in Israel, Egypt and Cyprus.
+According to the map in Figure 62, exploration contracts in 2015 covered 23% of the Mediterranean surface, while an additional 21% was covered by area for potential offshore oil and gas development (open areas) and areas with on-going calls for tenders (bid block areas) (Piante and Ody 2015).
 The Levantine basin alone has been estimated to hold up to 3.45 trillion m of recoverable natural gas and 1.7 billion barrels of recoverable oil.
-These resources are only partially exploited and their majority is concentrated in the offshore territories of Egypt, Cyprus and Israel, with additional potential for Syria, Lebanon and Palestine (El Katiri, 2016) [39].
-Among these, Lebanon started first exploration of offshore oil and gas between 2019 and 2020 (Offshore, 2019) [40].
-It shall be noted that not all the on-going and future explorations will lead to actual production, as this depends on other economic, regulatory, environmental and geopolitical factors, as mentioned above.
+These resources are only partially exploited and their majority is concentrated in the offshore territories of Egypt, Cyprus and Israel, with additional potential for Syria, Lebanon and Palestine (El Katiri 2016).
+Among these, Lebanon first started exploration of offshore oil and gas between 2019 and 2020 (Offshore 2019).
+It should be noted that not all the on-going and future explorations will lead to actual production, as this depends on other economic, regulatory, environmental and geopolitical factors, as mentioned above.

 Figure 62.
 Offshore oil and gas exploration in the Mediterranean Sea.
-Source: Piante and Ody, 2015 [20].

-Clarksons Research (2020) [44] provides short- and long-term projections for the Mediterranean producing region, which, however, in the Clarksons Research analysis does not only include the Mediterranean Sea but also encompasses the Black and Caspian Seas.
+Clarksons Research (2020) provides short- and longterm projections for the Mediterranean producing region, which, however, in the Clarksons Research analysis does not only include the Mediterranean Sea but also encompasses the Black and Caspian Seas.
 In the short term (2020-2021) offshore oil production is expected to register a decline by 2% yearly in this region.
 A decreasing trend is also projected by 2030 (Figure 63).
 A more focused analysis, considering only the Mediterranean, has been provided by Clarkson Research specifically for this Study.
-The graph in Figure 64 shows the historical trend of offshore oil production for the period 1982-2019 (the same provided in Figure 56), as well as projections at 2030.
-Between 2019 and 2030, oil production at sea is projected to decrease by about -6.5% in the whole period.
+The graph in Figure 64 shows the historical trend of offshore oil production for the period 1982-2019 (the same provided in Figure 56), as well as projections for 2030.
+Between 2019 and 2030, oil production at sea is projected to decrease by about -6.5% over the whole period.

-On the contrary, offshore gas production is expected to increase consistently both in the short- and medium-term (Clarksons Research, 2020) [44].
-According to the analysis, this is the only component expected to clearly increase in the Mediterranean producing region, as onshore gas production is expected to decrease, while onshore oil production to be stable (Figure 63) In 2020, the offshore gas production is expected to increase by 10%, in particular thanks to the contribution of Eastern Mediterranean countries.
-In Israel, offshore gas supply is project to increase by 80% in 2020, as a result mainly of the Leviathan field entering in production at the end of 2019.
+On the contrary, offshore gas production is expected to increase consistently both in the short- and medium-term (Clarksons Research 2020).
+According to the analysis, this is the only component expected to clearly increase in the Mediterranean producing region, as onshore gas production is expected to decrease, while onshore oil production to remain stable (Figure 63).
+In 2020, the offshore gas production is expected to increase by 10%, particularly due to the contribution of Eastern Mediterranean countries.
+In Israel, offshore gas supply is projected to increase by 80% in 2020, mainly as a result of the Leviathan field entering into production at the end of 2019.
 Moreover, the expected start-up in 2021 of the Karish field would further increase Israeli production in the short term.
-In Egypt, the Zohr field is expected to further feed the country production of offshore gas, by 9% over the period 2020-2021.
-In the medium term, further exploitation of fields recently entered in production (e.g. the Leviathan field), future exploitation of already discovered fields (e.g. Aphrodite in Cyprus) and further exploration are expected to underpin the growth of the sector (by CAGR of 3.9% between 2020 and 2030).
+In Egypt, the Zohr field is expected to further feed the country's production of offshore gas, by 9% over the period 2020-2021.
+In the medium term, further exploitation of fields recently entered into production (e.g. the Leviathan field), future exploitation of already discovered fields (e.g. Aphrodite in Cyprus) and further exploration are expected to underpin the growth of the sector (by CAGR of 3.9% between 2020 and 2030).